se-edu/se-book/common/definitions.md

 <div id="def-abstraction">

-**Abstraction**: Abstraction is a technique for dealing with complexity.
-It works by establishing a level of complexity on which a person interacts with the system, suppressing the more complex details below the current level.
+**Abstraction** is a technique for dealing with complexity.
+It works by establishing a level of complexity (or an aspect) we are interested in, and suppressing the more complex details below that level (or irrelevant to that aspect).

 </div>